Camel urine: Usage and research

 In Yemen, camel urine is consumed and used for treating ailments, though it has been widely denounced.
 Some salons are said to use it as a treatment for hair loss.
-The camel urine from a virgin camel is priced at twenty dollars per liter, with herders saying that it has curative powers.
+The camel urine from a virgin camel is priced at twenty US dollars per liter, with herders saying that it has curative powers.
 It is traditionally mixed with milk.

 Certain preclinical studies have claimed that camel urine possesses various therapeutic advantages, including antimicrobial, anti-inflammatory, anticancer properties, and potential cardiovascular benefits.
 For example, in 2012, a study conducted at the Department of Molecular Oncology of King Faisal Specialist Hospital and Research Center, and published in the Journal of Ethnopharmacology, found that camel urine contains anti-cancerous agents that are cytotoxic against various, but not all, human cancer cell lines in vitro.

 A study published on the World Health Organization's Eastern Mediterranean Health Journal found that camel urine showed no clinical benefits in cancer patients, with two of the participants developing brucellosis.
 Given the lack of scientific evidence supporting the use of camel urine as a traditional medicine, it is advisable to discontinue its promotion.

 In 2017, a joint study by King Faisal University and the University of Hong Kong found that experimental infections of dromedaries with MERS-CoV did not show any evidence of virus in the urine.
 Therefore, the camel urine is an unlikely source of virus transmission to humans.